 Students of A Level Drama and Theatre Studies take part in a number of large and small scale productions, both as performers and designers, and are encouraged to visit the theatre regularly.
-A Level Drama and Theatre Studies can lead to careers in the theatre and media, technical theatre design, entertainment management, teaching, literature and in other opportunities such as retail, charitable work and human resources.
+A Level Drama and Theatre Studies can lead to careers in the theatre and media, technical theatre design, fashion, entertainment management, teaching, literature and in other occupations including law/criminal justice, hospitality, retail, sales, travel, charitable work and human resources.